Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Asymptotics of self-gravitating fluid models

-In this section now we give a physical interpretation of the fluids described by \Theoremref{th:fluidKasner}.
+Next we calculate some relevant physical terms which further describe the fluids in \Theoremref{th:fluidKasner}.
 In all of what follows we ignore the case of a fluid which is ``identically at rest'', i.e., we focus on \Eqref{eq:nonspecialcase}.
 As a reference frame let us fix the congruence of freely falling observers tangent to the future-pointing timelike unit vector

-where $\tau$ is the Gaussian time coordinate \Eqref{eq:GaussianTime}.
+in the Kasner background spacetime.
 Since $e_0$ is the future pointing normal to the homogeneous hypersurfaces, these observers can be interpreted as being ``at rest'' in the Kasner spacetimes.
 We refer to these as ``Kasner observers'' in the following.
-The energy density of the fluids in \Eqref{eq:nonspecialcase} measured by these observers is
+The energy density of the fluids in \Eqref{eq:nonspecialcase} measured by these observers is \be T_{\alpha\beta} e_0^\alpha e_0^\beta =

-Hence, this energy density blows up for any choice of $\gamma\in (1,2]$ and $k\in\R$, in particular, irrespective of the sign of $\Gamma$, in the limit $t\searrow 0$.
-The rate of divergence however is different in both cases which suggests that different physical processes lead the dynamics of the fluid at the singularity in the super- and super-critical cases.
+\ee Hence, this energy density blows up for any choice of $\gamma\in (1,2]$ and $k\in\R$, in particular, irrespective of the sign of $\Gamma$, in the limit $t\searrow 0$.
+The rate of divergence however is different for different signs of $\Gamma$ which suggests that different physical processes lead the dynamics of the fluid at the singularity.

 Another interesting quantity is the relative velocity of the fluid and the Kasner observers.
 To this end we fix